Clinton Engineer Works: X-10 graphite reactor

-On 2 February 1943, DuPont began construction of the plutonium semiworks, on an isolated 112 acre site in the Bethel Valley about 10 mi southwest of Oak Ridge.
+On 2 February 1943, DuPont began construction of the plutonium semiworks on an isolated 112 acre site in Bethel Valley about 10 mi southwest of Oak Ridge.
 Intended as a pilot plant for the larger production facilities at the Hanford Site, it included the air-cooled graphite-moderated X-10 Graphite Reactor.
 There was also a chemical separation plant, research laboratories, waste storage area, training facility for Hanford staff, and administrative and support facilities that included a laundry, cafeteria, first aid center and fire station.
 Because of the subsequent decision to construct water-cooled reactors at Hanford, only the chemical separation plant operated as a true pilot.
-The facility was known as the Clinton Laboratories, and was operated by the University of Chicago as part of the Metallurgical Laboratory project.
+The facility was known as the Clinton Laboratories and was operated by the University of Chicago as part of the Metallurgical Laboratory project.

-The X-10 Graphite Reactor was the world's second artificial nuclear reactor after Enrico Fermi's Chicago Pile-1, and was the first reactor designed and built for continuous operation.
+The X-10 Graphite Reactor was the world's second artificial nuclear reactor after Enrico Fermi's Chicago Pile-1 and was the first reactor designed and built for continuous operation.
 It consisted of a block, 24 ft long on each side, of nuclear graphite cubes, weighing around 1500 ST, surrounded by 7 ft of high-density concrete as a radiation shield.
 There were 36 horizontal rows of 35 holes.
 Behind each was a metal channel into which uranium fuel slugs could be inserted.
 The cooling system was driven by three large electric fans.

 Construction work on the reactor had to wait until DuPont had completed the design.
-Excavation commenced on 27 April 1943, but a large pocket of soft clay was soon discovered, necessitating additional foundations.
-Further delays occurred due to wartime difficulties in procuring building materials.
+Excavation commenced on 27 April 1943, but a large pocket of soft clay was discovered, necessitating additional foundations.
+Further delays occurred from wartime difficulties in procuring building materials.
 There was also an acute shortage of common and skilled labor: the contractor had only three-quarters of the required workforce, and less after high turnover and absenteeism, mainly the result of poor accommodations and difficulties in commuting.
 The township of Oak Ridge was still under construction, and barracks were built to house workers.
 Special arrangements with individual workers increased their morale and reduced turnover.
-Finally, there was unusually heavy rainfall, with 9.3 in falling in July 1943, more than twice the average of 4.3 in.
+Further delays were caused by unusually heavy rainfall, with 9.3 in falling in July 1943, more than twice the average of 4.3 in.